mlepage/unity-crash-course/README.md

 Using the built-in "Input" API, we can get key, joystick, mouse, touch, and accelerometer events fairly easily.
 However, it lacks mobile controls (e.g. virtual joysticks and touch pads) and requires a lot of custom code and configuration to support diverse input devices (e.g. the many game controllers on the market).

 Unity also provides a newer "CrossPlatformInput" API which is mostly a drop-in replacement for Input, but with improvements.
-Its mobile controls are adequate, but require the use of a separate "Unity Remote" app to easily test in the editor.
+Its mobile controls are adequate, but require the use of a separate "Unity Remote" app to easily test while running in the editor.
+And it doesn't handle all the game controllers.
 There are better options.

 The best library for handling input is an API called "InControl".
 The free open source version handles virtually all of the game controllers.
-The mobile controls are only in the paid version (worth the $25 price).
+You'll have to purchase the paid version to use the mobile controls, but it's worth $25.

 For now we'll use another free open source library called "CN Controls".
-It only really provides mobile controls, but they work with the mouse in the editor.
+It only provides mobile controls (e.g. virtual joystick and touch pad), but they work with the mouse in the editor.

 From the Window menu, open the Asset Store.
 Create an account and log in.
 You should see assets which you can inspect right in the browser.
 There are usually sales, and favouriting assets is a good way to bookmark interesting ones for later.